-The certificates of origin must be submitted at the latest during implementation of the contract when the certificate of provisional acceptance is requested.
+The declaration of origin must be submitted at the latest during implementation of the contract when the certificate of provisional acceptance is requested.
 Failing this, the contracting authority will not make any further payment to the contractor.
-Exceptionally, other substantiating documents can be accepted by the contracting authority instead of the aforementioned certificates if the contractor justifies that it is impossible to provide certificates of origin.
+Exceptionally, other substantiating documents can be accepted by the contracting authority instead of the aforementioned declarations if the contractor justifies that it is impossible to provide declarations of origin.

-Certificates of origin must be issued by the competent authorities of the goods' or supplier's country of origin (usually the Chamber of Commerce) and comply with the international agreements to which that country is a signatory.
+Declarations of origin must be issued by the competent authorities of the goods' or supplier's declared country of origin (for example the chamber of commerce) and comply with the international agreements to which that country is a signatory.
+However, declarations of origin are not exhaustive proof of origin, and should not be regarded as a legal proof, but as useful element for determination of the origin, which may, in case of doubts, facilitate further checks.

-It is up to the contracting authority to verify compliance with the rules of origin.
-Where there are serious doubts about the authenticity of a certificate of origin or the information it contains (e.g. because of discrepancies in the document, spelling errors, etc.), the contracting authority should contact the issuing authority to have the authenticity of the documents submitted and/or the information it contains confirmed.
-For EDF procurement, supplies originating in the Overseas Countries and Territories are regarded as originating in the EU.
+It is up to the contracting authority to verify compliance with the rules of origin .
+Where there are serious doubts about the authenticity of a declaration of origin or the information it contains (e.g. because of discrepancies in the document, spelling errors, etc.), the contracting authority should contact the issuing authority to have the authenticity of the documents submitted and/or the information it contains confirmed.
+Declarations issued by an authority, other than the one located at the place of declared origin, should be investigated carefully.
+The contracting authority may also carry out on-the-spot checks of compliance with the origin rules, preferably before the issuance of the provisional acceptance certificate.

+For EDF procurement, supplies originating in the OCTs are regarded as originating in the EU.